IgniteUI/igniteui-docfx/en/components/categorychart_axis_options.md

 <div class="divider--half"></div>

 By default, you do not need to explicitly set the labels.
-The Category Chart will use the first appropriate string property that it finds within the data you provided and will explicitly set which property to use for the labels.
+The category chart component will use the first appropriate string property that it finds within the data you provided and will explicitly set which property to use for the labels.

-### Axis Labels
+## Axis Labels

-The Category Chart control allows you full control over configuring, formatting and styling the font of the labels displayed on your chart.
+The category chart component allows you full control over configuring, formatting and styling the font of the labels displayed on your chart.
 You can change the rotation angle, margin, horizontal/vertical alignment, opacity, padding and visibility.

 The following code example shows how to style labels on the x-axis using style properties: